ArchipelagoMW/Archipelago/docs/entrance randomization.md

 1. Attempt to connect all non-dead-end regions, prioritizing access to unseen regions so there will always be new exits to pair off.
 2. Attempt to connect all dead-end regions, so that all regions will be placed
-3. Attempt to connect any dangling edges with each other, so that all entrances will be paired
+3. Connect all remaining dangling edges now that all regions are placed.
-4. Do one final pass over the dead ends in case the earlier stages gated logical access to them.
+    1. Connect any other dead end entrances (e.g. second entrances to the same dead end regions).
+    2. Connect all remaining non-dead-ends amongst each other.

 The process for each connection will do the following:
 1. Select a randomizable exit of a reachable region which is a valid source transition.